“Skills and Competences for a Global World”

-Wishing you an interesting reading, we look forward to receiving articles and pictures for the next issue of “Worlds of Experience”, dedicated to “Volunteers at the interface between formal and non-formal education”.
+Wishing you an interesting reading, we look forward to receiving articles and pictures for the next issue of “Worlds of Experience”, dedicated to ““What drives YOU to volunteer?”.
 Please send your contributions to firstname.lastname@example.org, before 31 January 2019.

 ICYE International Office

 This and previous issues of “Worlds of Experience” can be viewed and downloaded from: www.icye.org.